jpmorris/data_science_consultant_lessons/lectures/001-network_analysis_overview/001-01-network_analysis_overview.md

 An 'Erdos number' was the the shortest path to Erdos in publications.

 ![Erdos-Ego Network](images/erdos_ego_network.png)

+- **Neighbors**: the nodes connected to a node
+- **Neighborhod**: a node and its neighbors
+  - Formally this is the direct neighbors, edges, and the edges between neighbors.
+Some graph packages use this term informally to larger group of neighbors of direct neighbors.
+- **Clustering Coefficient**: the fraction of a node's neighbors that are neighbors with each other
+- **Triad**: a subgraph with three nodes and three edges
+- **Triangle**: a subgraph with three nodes and three edges
+- **Triadic Closure**: the tendency for nodes with a common neighbor to be connected

 # Basic Definitions - Graph Representations